timmo001/home-panel/docs/docs/contributing.md

 ## Docs

 Feel free to improve documentation as you like by making a pull request in `/docs`.
-Once merged into the master branch, my ci server will update the docs in the `gh-pages` branch.
+Once merged into the master branch, the GitLab CI server will update the docs in the `gh-pages` branch.